 When sailing into Dominican Republic waters, make sure to fly your yellow quarantine flag and be prepared with the boats official documentation as well as the passport of every passenger and crew member aboard.
 Customs officials will inspect the paperwork and the boat before providing clearance, sometimes requesting a "gift" for their help, at which point you should offer a generous tip.
 Officially, you'll pay $10(USD) per person for a 30 day visa and $43(USD) for clearance for your boat.

-Is your plan to reach Santo Domingo using your own boat, or one you charter elsewhere?
-See the table below to find basic information for area marinas.
+Is your plan to travel to Santo Domingo in your own vessel, or a charter from a different area?
+See the listing below to get basic information for marinas in the area.

 |--||Malecon Avenue - 1.0 mi.
 (1.7 km) Northeast of Santo Domingo|